| | | |

 • Lower several of the dough pieces into the boiling water and soda mixture with a slotted spoon.
 Let them boil for about 20 seconds, then lift them out and return them to the parchment paper.
 Repeat with the remaining pieces.

-• Sprinkle the pieces lightly with the kosher salt or flaky sea salt.
+• Sprinkle the pieces lightly with coarse kosher salt or flaky sea salt.

 • Bake for about 10 minutes, or until deep golden brown.